: PoolDawg Staff

 12. The world does not come to an end when you miss a shot, or miss position, or lose a game or lose the session.
 Lighten up.
 You'll enjoy yourself more, and win more often.

-14. Chalk up before every shot, and do it right.
-The chalk should move, not the cue.
+14. Before every shot, make sure you cue is chalked properly.
+The chalk should move, not your cue.

 15. Don't overhit the balls.
 It's a definite symptom of anxiety, costs you accuracy, and is near-suicidal on any table with tough pockets.